CalciumNitrate/LocalHackDay/README.md

 # 💫 About Me:
-Bronx Science Senior, with a heavy interest in Programming and its applications to Machine Learning + it's use in building applications
+Incoming Stanford Freshman, with a heavy interest in Programming, Machine Learning, Physics and Mathematics.

 # 💻 Tech Stack: